digitalCanine/better-new-tab/README.md

 Better New Tab replaces your browser's new tab page with a custom interface featuring:

 - **Real-time Clock** - Updates every second in the top-right
-- **Weather Widget** - Uses ipapi.co for approximate location and Open Weather Map for weather data
+- **Weather Widget** - Uses ipapi.co for approximate location and Open Meteo for weather data
 - **Command System** - Parses `!` prefixed commands for shortcuts
 - **Search History** - Stores your last 6 searches with favicon icons
 - **Color Customization** - CSS variables updated dynamically and saved to Chrome storage